 Facing the Future materials are available for K-12 teachers, teachers in colleges of education, and for some community college and undergraduate classes.
-Browse our curriculum by grade level and subject in our online store or search for grade appropriate lessons with our curriculum finder.
+Browse our curriculum by grade level and subject in our online store.

 Who uses Facing the Future resources and how do they use them?

 In 2010 more than 1.6 million students in every U.S. state and more than 140 countries benefited from Facing the Future curriculum, including virtually every subject area and grade level.
 Over three quarters of the educators using our curriculum teach in public schools.
 Facing the Future resources are also used in independent schools, home schooling, non-formal education, and college courses.
 Teachers use Facing the Future materials for anything from a one-day lesson to an entire course.
 Teachers integrate Facing the Future curricular resources into math, science, environmental science, ESL/ELL, literacy, and social studies courses.

 In what ways does your curriculum align with educational standards?

 Facing the Future curriculum materials are aligned with Common Core Standards and the Next Generation Science Standards.
 Facing the Future materials also are aligned to most state standards frameworks.

 Facing the Future curriculum resources are designed to actively engage students by providing them with opportunities to think critically about real world issues.
 Our lesson plans are intended to promote inquiry-based, learner-centered strategies.
 For example, students often are prompted to collaborate in small groups, to choose and defend a position, or to consider how their lives connect to issues of global importance.
 Visit our Student Engagement and Achievement page to learn more about our survey results.